antekai/ct-fin-beta/README.md

-# Invoice React-antd
+# Invoice-app

-Invoice user flow with react and ant-design.
+Invoice user flow with react and [ant-design](https://ant.design/).
 This is a static prototype (no backend service is connected).

 ## Table of Contents